Hygiene matters for BJJ, Grappling, and MMA fighters.

 Does a very hot shower "kill" more germs?

-The key is soap and friction .
+The key is soap + friction .
 Warm water protects your skin better.

 Is antibacterial always better?

 Not necessarily.
-Overly aggressive products can damage the skin barrier.
-Effective yet gentle formulas are better.
+Very harsh products can damage the skin barrier.
+Effective but gentle formulas are better.

 Clean, dry, and cover before training.
-If pain, drainage, or no improvement occurs: do not train and consult a doctor.
+If it hurts, oozes, or doesn't improve: don't train and consult a doctor.

 ----

-Hygiene isn't an extra; it's part of your training plan.
+Hygiene isn't an extra; it's part of the training plan.
 With healthy skin, clean equipment, and consistent habits, you train harder, get injured less, and perform better .
-Plus, you take care of your teammates and your academy.
+Plus, you're taking care of your teammates and your academy.

 At Tenace we help you make it easy:

-👉 Follow us on Instagram @tenacesports , subscribe to the newsletter for the launch , and use code T-10 for a 10% discount on your pad order.
+👉 Follow us on Instagram @tenacesports , subscribe to the newsletter for the launch and use code T-10 for -10% off your protection order.